the International Conference

 This international platform will become a favorable basis for the establishment and development of international and interfaith relations in the framework of future cooperation.

-The interaction between Islam and Orthodoxy in our region with a history of about two centuries is bearing fruit today.
+The interaction between Islam and Orthodoxy in our region which has a century and a half history is bearing fruit today.
 Close cooperation not only in the field of religion, but also in the field of culture, mutual study of languages, traditions, science and education has become the basis of today’s bilateral relations and harmony.